Global Health ,BS

 Anthropology, Development, Disease, Human Rights, Inequality, International, Medicine, Policy, Poverty, prehealth, premed, resources

-Are you concerned about global health issues?
-Are you also passionate about changing the world?
-Go beyond fighting disease and health disparities by digging deeper into their sociocultural and evolutionary roots.
-Pick up where medical practice leaves off and create evidence-based, contextually informed and far-reaching solutions to localized and universal health concerns.
+Are you concerned about global health issues and passionate about making a difference in the world?
+Go beyond fighting disease and health disparities by investigating their sociocultural and evolutionary roots.
+Pick up where medical practice leaves off, and develop evidence-based, contextually informed and far-reaching solutions to local and universal health concerns.

-The Bachelor of Science program in global health in the School of Human Evolution and Social Change exposes students to a comprehensive understanding of the factors that lead to morbidity around the world, including ecological, political, cultural, institutional, historical, evolutionary, social and technological factors.
-Students are equipped with the skills necessary to create effective, sustainable and culturally appropriate approaches to prevent, assess and mitigate disease, as well as to critically assess the work of others in their professional environments.
-The program helps learners to cultivate professional practice through a focus on the application of technical knowledge in professional settings by integrating recognized global health competencies.
+In the Bachelor of Science program in global health in the School of Human Evolution and Social Change, you gain a comprehensive understanding of the factors that lead to morbidity around the world, including ecological, political, cultural, institutional, historical, evolutionary, social and technological factors.
+You are equipped with the skills necessary to create effective, sustainable and culturally appropriate approaches to prevent, assess and mitigate disease, as well as to critically assess the work of others in your professional environments.
+The program helps you to cultivate professional practice through a focus on the application of technical knowledge in professional settings by integrating recognized global health competencies.

 - College/school: